-After clicking the OK button, the main window is displayed.
+After starting the program, the main window is displayed.
 Refer to section 2 for a description about the main window components.
 A "Quick Start" can be found in section 1, if you want to start measuring immediately.
 Detailed information about the menu options are found in section 3.
 Depending on the number of add-on modules that were ordered, up to four applications are available in AvaSoft ThinFilm, which are described in section 4: